Overview

 - Separate Out button (You can choose to route each channel to the Master or to a separate output or both)

-Exception: The Master Channel has no Solo, Phase Reverse or Separate Out buttons
+Exception: The Master Channel has no Solo, Phase/Polarity or Separate Out buttons

 Using separate outputs in Addictive Drums

-Addictive Drums is by default a multi-out instrument.
-There are no separate “Stereo” and “Multi-Out” versions.
+The Addictive Drums 2 plugin is by default a multi-out instrument.
+There are no separate “Stereo” and “Multi-Out” versions, but some hosts like Logic offer to load a ‘stereo version’.
+If you plan on using the multi outs, always load the multi out version.

-Every channel in the Addictive Drums mixer can be routed to a separate output, which appears in your host.
-Just click the downward pointing arrow button, and select from:
+Every channel in the AD2 mixer can be routed to a separate output, which appears in your host.
+Just click the downward pointing arrow button, and select from

 - Master (default)